 - Cross Parking is not authorized in F lots.

 - The person to whom a vehicle is registered is held fully responsible for all violations involving the vehicle, even if another person is using the vehicle at the time of the violation.
 When a registrant disposes of a vehicle through sale or trade-in, the permit should be removed and returned to Traffic & Parking so that the individual will no longer be responsible for tickets the vehicle might receive.
 OWNERSHIP OF A PERMIT IS NOT TRANSFERABLE.
 A no charge replacement permit will not be issued without the return of the old permit and proof of sale, or verification that the vehicle was destroyed.

 - Unregistered vehicles are prohibited in University lots, except when operated by visitors who are not affiliated with the University and parked in spaces designated for visitors, or during special events for which visitor parking has been prearranged through the Office of Traffic and Parking.
 Vehicle information must be updated when vehicles or license plates change.
 Vehicles that are not updated will be cited.

 - Students who fail to register vehicles that they operate on campus are subject to disciplinary action by the Conduct Council.
 There is no grace period.
-Students, faculty members, or staff members who operate unregistered vehicles on campus, who accumulate tickets, and who are subsequently identified, will be charged through student-account billing or payroll deduction for the citations.
+Students who operate unregistered vehicles on campus, who accumulate tickets, and who are subsequently identified, will be charged through student-account billing.

 - Outstanding citations on unregistered vehicles that are towed will be charged to the person claiming the vehicle and identified on the tow slip.
 Proof of identity, drivers license, and vehicle registration must be provided to the tow company when retrieving a vehicle..